Permits

 - The address of the existing structure, if the new address is for an additional door or entrance, such as remodeling a house into a duplex, or construction of an additional entry on an existing building to accommodate separate tenants.

-When you phone into our office you will be required to provide us with a flag number, an address and a contact person’s name and phone number.
-We will also need to know if this is a residential property or commercial property.
-In most cases we will field review the sight within the same day or next day.
+When you phone into our office, you will be required to provide us with a flag number, an address, and a contact person’s name and phone number.
+We also need to know if it is a residential property or commercial property.
+In most cases, we will field review the site within the same day or next day.

 What we look for in our transportation inspection

-The process of obtaining a “Demo” permit is four to five steps;
+The process of obtaining a demolition permit is four to five steps:

 - Call our office for an inspection.